mybanq/checkout-widget/README.md

 # Usage

-Add this to starting point of your project such as: index.js or index.ts files
+Add this import to starting point of your project such as: index.js or index.ts files

 ```ts
 import '@banq/checkout-widget';